-Our FY 2005 financial statements received an unqualified opinion.
-This is the second consecutive year that the EEOC has received an unqualified opinion and represents another milestone in our efforts to improve the financial management of the agency.
-This year we were successful in migrating to a third party software package that produces our financial statements with a high level of integration with our financial system.
-On the other hand, last year our service provider, the Department of the Interior's National Business Center, notified us that the current version of our financial software is considered obsolete.
-Our service provider requires that we migrate to some replacement software during FY 2008.
-Consequently, the agency has made budget plans to replace the financial system in FY 2007 with financial software that has been certified by the Office of Management and Budget.
-We are in the process of analyzing proposals from designated federal Centers of Excellence (COEs).
-In addition, we hope to begin implementation of e-Travel software in FY 2008.
-An unstable GSA vendor environment may impact the implementation date for e-Travel.
+Our fiscal year 2006 financial statements received an unqualified opinion.
+This is the third consecutive year that the EEOC has received an unqualified opinion and represents another milestone in our efforts to improve the financial management of the agency.
+Two years ago our financial services provider, the Department of the Interior's National Business Center, notified us that the current version of our financial software was considered obsolete.
+We conducted a competitive acquisition among Office of Management and Budget (OMB) approved shared service providers to establish a new servicing agreement.
+The Department of the Interior’s National Business Center won the competition with their proposal to upgrade the existing software to CGI’s Momentum® software package.
+The conversion and implementation will be completed on October 1, 2007, for FY 2008 operations.
+In addition, we plan to begin implementation of e-Travel software during FY 2008.
+An unstable GSA vendor environment may continue to impact the implementation date for e-Travel.

-In FY 2006, guided by an examination and update of our Strategic Plan, the EEOC will continue its focus on accountability and results through improved performance metrics, budget planning and financial management.
+In FY 2007, guided by our updated Strategic Plan, we will continue our focus on accountability, financial transparency, and results through improved performance metrics, budget planning, and financial management.

 Jeffrey A. Smith, CPA, CGFM